Dosage Form: tablet

 ENDOCARDITIS caused by Bacteroides species including the B. fragilis group.

-To reduce the development of drug-resistant bacteria and maintain the effectiveness of Metronidazole Tablets and other antibacterial drugs, Metronidazole Tablets should be used only to treat or prevent infections that are proven or strongly suspected to be caused by susceptible bacteria.
+To reduce the development of drug-resistant bacteria and maintain the effectiveness of Metronidazole tablets, USP and other antibacterial drugs, Metronidazole tablets, USP should be used only to treat or prevent infections that are proven or strongly suspected to be caused by susceptible bacteria.
 When culture and susceptibility information are available, they should be considered in selecting or modifying antibacterial therapy.
 In the absence of such data, local epidemiology and susceptibility patterns may contribute to the empiric selection of therapy.

-Metronidazole Tablets is contraindicated in patients with a prior history of hypersensitivity to Metronidazole or other nitroimidazole derivatives.
+Metronidazole tablets are contraindicated in patients with a prior history of hypersensitivity to Metronidazole or other nitroimidazole derivatives.

-In patients with trichomoniasis, Metronidazole Tablets is contraindicated during the first trimester of pregnancy. (see PRECAUTIONS.)
+In patients with trichomoniasis, Metronidazole tablets are contraindicated during the first trimester of pregnancy (see PRECAUTIONS).

 Psychotic Reaction with Disulfiram

 Use of oral Metronidazole is associated with psychotic reactions in alcoholic patients who were using disulfiram concurrently.
 Do not administer Metronidazole to patients who have taken disulfiram within the last two weeks (see PRECAUTIONS, DrugInteractions).

 Use of oral Metronidazole is associated with a disulfiram-like reaction to alcohol, including abdominal cramps, nausea, vomiting, headaches, and flushing.
 Discontinue consumption of alcohol or products containing propylene glycol during and for at least three days after therapy with Metronidazole (see PRECAUTIONS, Drug Interactions).